-This 1920 inspired design comes in sustainable ingredients that are just perfect for sensitive eyes.
+This 1920-inspired design comes with sustainable ingredients perfect for sensitive eyes.
 They are free of harmful chemicals, including parabens, gluten, or mineral oils.
 The product is made by a family-owned business down in southern California.
-They make all their products with low waste options and sustainable materials.
+They make all their products with low-waste options and sustainable materials.

 The brand tries to reduce its carbon in all aspects of production.
 They also use recycled paper packaging to wrap their products for shipping.

 This zero-waste mascara can be used both as an eyebrow filler and eyeliner.
 All you need to do is add little drops of water to your cake mascara and apply accordingly.
 Also, this mascara is smudge-resistant.